 As internet censorship tightens across the world, governments are becoming more and more concerned about preventing the use of VPN to circumvent their restrictions.
-China, with its Great Firewall, has been particularly active in this regard, and there have been many reports of VPN into and out of China being blocked.
+China, with its Great Firewall, has been particularly active in this regard, and there have been many reports from people using a VPN in China and having their connections blocked.

 The problem is that while it is impossible to ‘see’ the data in an encrypted VPN tunnel, increasingly sophisticated firewalls are able use Deep Packet Inspection (DPI) techniques to determine that encryption is being used (to detect for example the SSL encryption used by OpenVPN).